The Scottish Social Housing Charter

 The Scottish Social Housing Charter sets the standards and outcomes that all social landlords should aim to achieve when performing their housing activities.

-The Charter was approved by the Scottish Government on 14 March 2012 and came into effect on 1 April 2012.
-It replaces previous performance standards but does not replace any of the legal duties that apply to social landlords.
+The Charter does not replicate or replace any of the legal duties that apply to social landlords.

-The Charter will help to improve the quality and value of services that social landlords provide for their tenants and other customers.
+The Charter aims to help improve the quality and value of services that social landlords provide for their tenants and other customers.

-- Providing tenants and other customers with a clear statement of what they can expect from Caledonia Council in terms of the Housing service it delivers.
+- Providing tenants and other customers with a clear statement of what they can expect in terms of housing services.

-- Concentrating the Associations efforts on achieving the outcomes that matter to tenants and other customers.
+- Concentrating landlord's efforts on achieving the outcomes that matter to tenants and other customers.

 - Forming the basis of the assessment of landlord performance in delivering services, both by the Scottish Housing Regulator and landlords themselves.